-Take the online tinnitus test Book a FREE hearing test
+Take the online tinnitus test

 The most common cause of tinnitus is damage to the sensory cells in the cochlea.
 This is the snail shell-like organ in the inner ear where sounds are converted into electrical signals.
 Damage to the hair cells here can also cause hearing loss.